cpp-self-driving-husky/cpp-husky-a200-stereo-vision/README.md

         * These two can be used to calculate the depth from the camera using the equation Z = fT / d
     * The min and max disparity are given so that the min and max depth so that we know the points outside the range could not be seen
     * Finally the smallest allowed increment in disparity is given (as a float, delta_d) which allows us to calculate the smallest achievable depth range resolution using the euqation delta_Z = (Z^2/fT)*delta_d
+## Terms
+* Disparity Map: When two images are taken from slightly different locations, the objects in the image appear to shift.
+This apparent shifting (or difference in pixel positions) between the two images is called disparity.
+The disparity between the two images creates the disparity map.
 ## References
 * [ROS Topic sensor_msgs/Image Documentation](http://docs.ros.org/api/sensor_msgs/html/msg/Image.html)
 * [ROS Topic sensor_msgs/CameraInfo Documentation](http://docs.ros.org/api/sensor_msgs/html/msg/CameraInfo.html)